KeelanAnderson/PP1-Pitstop-Academy/README.md

 #### Unfixed Bugs

+- there was a slight change in the style on the "apply now" and "more details" buttons on safari but i was still happy with how they looked so I left it unchanged.

+- In the future i would like to make my own success page on completion of the application forms to thank users for applying to our courses instead of using https://formdump.codeinstitute.net/.
+The first Project is only front-end development and the back-end of the site is not supported on the information from the forms in not going to a real server.

 ### Deployment

 This site was deployed to GitHub pages.

 I created my Repository on Github and coded the entire project on Gitpod.
-I deployed the site to Github Pages on Github in the repository settings and set the branch to main and saved. then I refreshed the page and detailed ribbon was displayed saying my site was successfully deployed.
+VSCode is my text editor.
+It has a built in terminal so I could do everything I needed in one place.
+GitHub is where my repository is held externally.
+I deployed the site to Github Pages from Github in the repository settings where I set the branch to main and saved it.
+I then refreshed the page and a detailed ribbon was displayed saying my site was successfully deployed.

-The live link can be found here - https://keelananderson.github.io/Pitstop-Academy/.
+- The live link can be found here - https://keelananderson.github.io/Pitstop-Academy/.

 ### Credits

 #### Content

+- To my mentor, Andre Aquilina , for guiding me through the process and offering assistance when neccesary to point me in the right direction.
+- The Slack community.
+The help a student is able to receive from the other students is a really great tool to have.
+- To all at Code Institute, the videos and information I received was top class and was what helped me create my first portfolio project.

+-  HTML5 provided the content and the structure of my website.
+I tried to use semantic elements where possible to ensure the best structure.
+- CSS was used to style my web pages.

+- The icons in the footer and home page were taken from https://fontawesome.com/.
+- The two main fonts I used were imported from https://fonts.google.com/.
+- The colour scheme i chose was helped with http://colormind.io/.
+- I checked the contrast between background and foregrouns were up to accessability quideline standards using https://webaim.org/resources/contrastchecker/.
+- The image used to show my website is fuly responsive is taken from https://ui.dev/amiresponsive?.

+- I used https://www.w3schools.com/ and https://stackoverflow.com/ alot throughout my project to help me when i was stuck with how to write my code.
+I used w3school to help me center the cover text on my hero image. i also learned that a button element nested inside an anchor element is not valid html when i validated it and stack overflow provided me with the alternative to my problem.

+- I used google maps to copy the code for the iframe element on my home page.

+- I used the https://formdump.codeinstitute.net/ for the success pages on completion of the forms in my website.

+- I took alot of inspiration for my design from the Love Running and coffee codershouse Projects.

+- I used the address and location in the iframe of the company I currently work for https://www.midlandtyres.ie/.

+- Some of the text for the Courses was taken from https://training.michelin.co.uk/courses/licence-to-fit-roadside-recovery/.

 #### Media

 The images used for this website were taken from https://www.pexels.com/

-these images were cropped and edited using Paint.
+These images were cropped and edited using Paint.

+##### copied code

+- As stated above, I used various websites to import animations and fonts etc. However, I explicitly copied code from love running project for my footer and at the start of the project for the nav bar which i later changed to make it more responsive as i really liked the design they used in the project and wanted to include it in my own.
+- I used the https://formdump.codeinstitute.net/ for the success pages on completion of the forms in my website.